The Dallas Housing Authority is a Section 8 and Public Housing Public Housing Agency in Dallas, Texas.

 The Dallas Housing Authority serves Dallas.

-As of March 31st, 2016 the Dallas Housing Authority manages 16,718 active Housing Choice Vouchers.
+As of the most recent VMS report, Dallas Housing Authority manages 16,126 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: